wellcomecollection/wc_simd/README.md

 This workspace is meant to be used with VS Code.

-## Poetry and Python Package
+## UV and Python Package

  The source of the `wc_simd` Python package is found in [src/wc_simd](./src/wc_simd/)

+I use UV for Python dependency management, you may install it with this line `curl -LsSf https://astral.sh/uv/install.sh | sh`.

-I use Poetry for Python dependency management and to be able to import the `wc_simd` module from code, run: `poetry install` from the repo root.
+To be able to import the `wc_simd` module from code and install Python dependencies, run: `uv sync` from the repo root.

-If `requirements.txt` is needed:
+If `requirements.txt` is needed, run: `uv run pip freeze > requirements.txt`

-- Install exporter: `poetry self add poetry-plugin-export`
-- Export `requirements.txt`: `poetry export --without-hashes --format=requirements.txt > requirements.txt`

 ## Notebooks